ricksva/phil1145-Fall2025/syllabus.md

   something that helps you focus (some light calisthenics, or some meditation, or a snack), if at all possible.

-- Note: **Don't come to class if you don't feel well or have recently tested positive for covid-19**, and please wear a mask to class during the first week of the semester.
-(The university forbids faculty from *requiring* masks, but I'm *asking* that you wear one during that time and whenever else you want to.
-Airborne viruses, unfortunately, aren't "over".)

 ## What should I do DURING our class meetings?